Netflix January 2020 new releases – new movies, TV shows and originals

 Saturday fourth January

 Go!
 Go!
-Cory Carson Youngsters’s programme about an anthropomorphic automobile, based mostly on a success line of child’s toys
+Cory Carson Kids’s programme about an anthropomorphic automobile, based mostly on a success line of child’s toys

 Wednesday eightth January

-Cheer Documentary collection charting a bunch of aggressive cheerleaders from Texas aiming to proceed its spectacular report on the Nationwide Championship
+Cheer Documentary sequence charting a bunch of aggressive cheerleaders from Texas aiming to proceed its spectacular report on the Nationwide Championship

 Friday 10th January

-AJ and the Queen New highway comedy collection starring RuPaul as a drag queen who travels throughout the US with a 10-year-old stowaway
+AJ and the Queen New highway comedy sequence starring RuPaul as a drag queen who travels throughout the US with a 10-year-old stowaway

-Harvey Women Without end! season four The animated collection returns for a fourth run
+Harvey Women Ceaselessly! season four The animated sequence returns for a fourth run

-The Inbestigators season 2 The group of grade 5 detectives are again to resolve some extra puzzling circumstances
+The Inbestigators season 2 The group of grade 5 detectives are again to resolve some extra puzzling instances

-Medical Police Comedy collection about two American medical doctors who discover themselves recruited as authorities brokers after discovering a lethal virus in Brazil
+Medical Police Comedy sequence about two American docs who discover themselves recruited as authorities brokers after discovering a lethal virus in Brazil

 Scissor Seven Anime a few hapless contract killer armed with a pair of hairdressing abilities and an distinctive expertise for disguise

-Till Daybreak French actuality comedy that sees a collection of the nation’s comics head to spooky places to embark on a collection of challenges
+Till Daybreak French actuality comedy that sees a sequence of the nation’s comics head to spooky areas to embark on a sequence of challenges

 Zumbo’s Simply Desserts season 2 A return for the Australian baking present with hosts Adrian Zumbo and Rachel Khoo